jzhoulon/RFC-review/pluggable2.md

 This RFC shows an example of registering kernels for PluggableDevice.
 Kernel and op registration and implementation API is addressed in a separate [RFC](https://github.com/tensorflow/community/blob/master/rfcs/20190814-kernel-and-op-registration.md).

-Tensorflow proper defines a new device_type named DEVICE_PLUGGABLE for PluggableDevice.This device_type is used for the kernel registration and dispatch.
+TensorFlow proper defines a new device_type named DEVICE_PLUGGABLE for PluggableDevice.This device_type is used for the kernel registration and dispatch.
 Plugin needs to register its kernel implementation with DEVICE_PLUGGABLE type.
 ```cpp
 void InitPlugin() {
   TF_KernelBuilder* builder = TF_NewKernelBuilder(/*op_name*/"Convolution", DEVICE_PLUGGABLE,